 How did the world rubber market, with its volatile booms and busts throughout the 1880s-1950s, impact African livelihoods and environments, particularly in the remote (forested, wet, western) areas of the Gold Coast where wild rubber grew?
 In the 1950s-60s, how did people in this remote area respond to nationalist efforts to incorporate western Ghana into its nation-making and modernizing mission?
 Since then, how has the agro-industry launched by the state immediately following independence affected Ghana’s physical and political landscapes, its national economy, and its citizens’ livelihoods?
 How, in turn, have Ghanaian farmers and workers shaped the industry?

-To answer these questions, I have visited archives in Ghana (PRAAD branches in Accra, Cape Coast, Sekondi, Sunyani, Koforidua, and Kumasi, plus corporate archives), the UK (National Archives at Kew, plus special collections at SOAS, Cambridge, and Oxford), and the US (NARA, plus WA Lewis papers at Princeton’s special collections).
+To answer these questions, I visited archives in Ghana (PRAAD branches in Accra, Cape Coast, Sekondi, Sunyani, Koforidua, and Kumasi, plus corporate archives), the UK (National Archives at Kew, plus special collections at SOAS, Cambridge, and Oxford), and the US (NARA, plus WA Lewis papers at Princeton’s special collections).
 Additionally, I conducted extensive oral historical research in western Ghana.
 I also completed a four-month attachment/internship with the Rubber Outgrowers Unit of Ghana Rubber Estates Limited to learn the technical dimensions of rubber production.